BMB-202: Pharmacodynamics

-The drug acts as a highly selective full agonist of the serotonin 5-HT_{2A} receptor.
-In terms of EC_{50} values, it shows 36-fold selectivity for activation of the serotonin 5-HT_{2A} receptor over the serotonin 5-HT_{2C} receptor and 500-fold selectivity for activation of the serotonin 5-HT_{2A} receptor over the serotonin 5-HT_{2B} receptor.
-It has been claimed by its developer to be the most selective serotonin 5-HT_{2A} receptor agonist yet to be discovered or that is currently under development, at least as of September 2024.
+BMB-202 acts as a highly selective full agonist of the serotonin 5-HT_{2A} receptor.
+In terms of EC_{50} values, it shows 36- to 40-fold selectivity for activation of the serotonin 5-HT_{2A} receptor over the serotonin 5-HT_{2C} receptor and 500-fold selectivity for activation of the serotonin 5-HT_{2A} receptor over the serotonin 5-HT_{2B} receptor.
+It has been claimed by its developer that BMB-202 is the most selective serotonin 5-HT_{2A} receptor agonist yet to be discovered or to be in development, at least as of late 2024.

 BMB-202 induces the head-twitch response (HTR), a behavioral proxy of psychedelic effects, in animals.
 Hence, it is putatively hallucinogenic in humans.
 As with other psychedelics like psilocybin, the HTR induced by BMB-202 shows a biphasic or inverted U-shaped dose–response curve.

 The drug shows a pharmacokinetic profile of high peak levels, rapid metabolic clearance, and a short elimination half-life in animals.
-It is predicted that BMB-202 will have a short half-life of less than 2 hours in humans.
+It is predicted that BMB-202 will have a short half-life of less than 2 hours and short duration of 1 to 2 hours in humans.
 In relation to this, the drug is described as a "fast-on-fast-off" compound.
 The expected short duration of BMB-202 is analogous to the short duration of dimethyltryptamine (DMT).
 Short-acting psychedelics like DMT and BMB-202 may be more suitable for use in clinical therapeutic settings.
+BMB-202 is also described as having rapid absorption and brain distribution, high bioavailability, and significant first-pass metabolism resulting in it being fast-acting and having a short duration.

+Chemistry

+"Compound 109", a lead highly selective serotonin 5-HT_{2A} receptor agonist of the N-benzylphenethylamine family with the same preclinical pharmacology as BMB-202 patented by Bright Minds Biosciences.

+The exact chemical structure of BMB-202 does not yet appear to have been disclosed.
+However, it is known to be an N-benzylphenethylamine derivative.
+In addition, selective serotonin 5-HT_{2A} receptor agonists of the N-benzylphenethylamine family have been patented by Bright Minds Biosciences, for instance lead agent "compound 109" (N-(2-methylthiobenzyl)-2-hydroxy-4-cyanophenethylamine).

+Research

 BMB-202 is under development by Bright Minds Biosciences.
-As of April 2023, it is in preclinical research for depressive disorders and PTSD.
-The chemical structure of BMB-202 does not yet appear to have been disclosed, but it seems that it may be a phenethylamine.
-In any case, selective serotonin 5-HT_{2A} receptor agonists have been patented by Bright Minds Biosciences in 2023 and 2024.
+As of September 2025, it is in the preclinical research stage of development for treatment of depressive disorders and PTSD.